makise-homura/rumia/README.md

 For RUMIA to be able to monitor uptime of remote computer, it should have `uptime` command (most POSIX-compliant OS do).

+For RUMIA to be able to monitor CPU load of remote computer, it should have `mpstat` command (in most Debian and Red Hat based OS it is contained within the `sysstat` package).

 For RUMIA to be able to check HDD state, you should copy `remote_scripts/get_hdd_state` to the remote computer as `get_hdd_state`